What Is Noopept?

 Noopept has been shown to have significant antioxidant and anti-inflammatory capabilities, which make it a powerful neuroprotectant.

-In addition, it is known to promote the elimination of excess glutamate and calcium and improve blood composition and flow.
+Noopept also promotes the elimination of excess glutamate and calcium while improving blood composition and flow.

 The standard dose of Noopept is 10 mg, taken twice per day after a meal.
 Dosage may be increased to 30 mg per day if necessary.